dev-gem/dev/README.md

   TASKS.refresh

-##License
+## License
-Copyright 2012-2016 Lou Parslow
+Copyright 2012-2017 Lou Parslow

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.